 Rocket flares still require 2 hands to fire them, so you should read the instructions on what is required before you actually need them, and think about, or better yet practice how you are going to hang onto your boat and fire off flares at the same time.

-If you are paddling well offshore or in very remote regions, the likely hood of anyone seeing small rocket flares is remote and the larger parachute flare, which go higher, around 300m (1000 ft), and remain aloft much longer with a burn time of approximately 40 seconds may be a better option.
+If you are paddling well offshore or in very remote regions, the likely hood of anyone seeing small rocket flares is remote and the larger parachute flare may be a better choice.
+They much go higher, around 300 meters (1000 ft), and remain aloft much longer with a burn time of approximately 40 seconds.
 However, parachute flares are much larger than the small rocket flares so are impractical to carry on your person.